Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.NiL/readme.txt

    RELEASE NOTES
    =============
    1. NiL.JS was updated to version 2.5.1684;
-   2. Added support of .NET 8.0.
+   2. Added support for .NET 8.

    =============
    DOCUMENTATION